 This scary Tarot card often spooks most Tarot beginners, as the image often looks like someone is lying in their death.

 However, those familiar with the card’s meaning will recognize the 4 of Swords as a card of rest, not death!
-This mysterious card often meets us when we need rest and rejuvenation, especially if you’ve been working too hard or just finished a long path or journey.
+This mysterious card often meets us when we need rest and rejuvenation, especially if we’ve been working too hard or just finished a long path or journey.

 See — the suit of Swords isn’t always so ominous!
 It’s here to offer some regular, much-needed self-care advice too.